hellopradeep69/topen/README.md

 - for eg cd ~/project/java/
 - nvim main.java
 - and then hitting 'leader R' will work
+- Make sure you dont work in Code window in tmux
 - **_if it doesn't work report the issue_**

 ---